pgsleepy/ultimatexr.io-1/content/docs/programming-guide/manipulation/uxrgrabpointshape.md

 - Grabbing a pipe or railing from any point along its length.
 - Grabbing a lever or handle that can be gripped at different positions and angles.
-- Grabbing a cylindrical tool like a flashlight or a bat.

 ## Creating Custom Grab Shapes